dotlang/language/Enhancements.md

 ? - We should make compiler/tools development something parallel to core/std/software development.
 Means after language is fixed, create the most basic compiler (something which just works but is not beautiful, optimized or fast) according to language spec.
 Then start writing core/std/....
 In the meanwhile, the compiler can be enhanced/optimized/refactored/re-written.

+? - Shall we add a new keyword for immutable and let const be fore compile-time constants?

+? - Shall we have nested definitions inside `struct` section?